black-desk/fcitx5-ui.nvim/README.md

   ignore_module_missing_warning = false,
   prev = "<|",
   next = "|>",
+  update = 50,
 }
 ```

+### `update`

+I don't know how to stear a new thread from a lua script.
+So I use vim's `timer`
+to recive dbus signals from fcitx5 daemon. `update` is the interval of this
+timer.
+Default update time is set to 50ms.

+### Map

+This plugin needs you to config some key maps.

-every key in `keys` is a table contains 3 entries:
+Every key in `keys` is a table contains 3 entries:

   - keycode, (check `:help keycodes`), means the key you want to map.
   - [FcitxKey][link1]